hahnlab/CAFE5/docs/tutorial/tutorial.md

 program (e.g., MrBayes).
 Alternatively, coalescent-based methods can be used (e.g., fast methods such as MP-EST and Astral-II, or full coalescent methods such as BPP and *BEAST).
-The species tree from this tutorial should not be problematic, but estimating it from genome scale data would take time that we do not have.
+Calculating a species tree for our mammal species should not be problematic, but estimating it from genome scale data is outside the scope of this tutorial.
 So we provide you with a maximum-likelihood tree from concatenated data (in NEWICK format) below:

 `((((cat:68.7105,horse:68.7105):4.56678,cow:73.2773):20.7227,(((((chimp:4.44417,human:4.44417):6.68268,orang:11.1268):2.28586,gibbon:13.4127):7.21153,(macaque:4.56724,baboon:4.56724):16.057):16.0607,marmoset:36.6849):57.3151):38.738,(rat:36.3024,mouse:36.3024):96.4356)`